lenscas/tealr/src/mlu/to_from_macro_doc.md

 - `lua_doc`: Alias for `tealr_doc`

+- `extending`: used as `#[tealr(extending)]`

+  Rather than converting the field to its own lua value, fields annotated with this attribute get inlined into the value of the current struct.
+The current struct will also get annotated as extending the type of this field.

+  For this to work, the type of the field has to implement [crate::mlu::Extendable]

 # Warning:

 Using this macro on structs WILL make any private fields freely accessible to lua.